 Before putting transplants in the greenhouse, monitor the temperature with a thermometer.
 If nighttime temperatures inside the greenhouse are consistently above 55 degrees Fahrenheit, then you can think about making the move from indoors to the greenhouse.

-Any colder, and you might want to wait (or use an extra cold protection measure, such as cloches).
+It it is any colder, you might want to wait (or use an extra cold protection measure, such as cloches).